9 habits of successful men who rarely work hard

 Your body is your most important tool.
 Take good care of it, and it will take care of you.

-6) They Value Relationships
+6) They value relationships

 At the end of the day, success isn’t just about what you achieve personally.
 It’s also about the people you surround yourself with.